Lariag/MinecraftModIAmCommand/README.md

     Command: iam Player1 BATMAN
         Chat output: <Player1> I am BATMAN

+Since version 1.1, there is a config option to enable or diasble the addition of the "I am" text at the beginning of the replaced chat text.
+If disabled, you can always write it manually like "iam Player1 I am ME".

 I have tested this mod on my private server along with other 50 mods and was working fine.
 Please let me know if you find any incompatibility or bug!

-Tested on Minecraft 1.10.2, needs Forge 12.18.2.2099 or newer.